Stereotypes of Hispanic and Latino Americans in the United States: Hard labor worker or uneducated/lazy

-There are two conflicting common stereotypes in accordance with employment that male Hispanic/Latinos tend to fall into a manual labor worker or an unemployed/lazy citizen.
-Many Hispanic/Latino Americans have equally as much education and skill level but are seen as "hard labor workers" such as farmhands, gardeners, and cleaners.
-This stereotype goes along with that of the immigrant in believing all Hispanics/Latinos work in hard labor fields and manual labor only because they arrive in the country legally, which is false.
+In employment stereotypes, Hispanic/Latino men are often conflictingly portrayed as either manual laborers or as lazy and unemployed.
+Many Hispanic/Latino Americans have equally as much education and skill level but are seen as "hard labor workers" such as farmhands, gardeners and cleaners.
+This stereotype goes along with that of the immigrant in believing all Hispanics/Latinos work in hard labor fields and manual labor only because they arrive in the country illegally, which is false.
 Latin Americans are also often pictured as not strongly inclined to work hard, despite the conflicting stereotype of working manual labor jobs.
 Today, negative stereotypes against certain ethnic groups about low cognitive abilities exist in many world regions, including stereotypes about people with a Latino background in the United States.

-Discrepancy between Hispanic identity and identity
+Machismo

 Latino masculinity, which is already coded as violent, criminal, and dangerous (Collins 1991; Ferguson 2000; Vasquez 2010), makes the racial project of controlling images systematically restrict Latinos' lives.
 Machismo is depicted as the cult of male strength, which implies being fearless, self-confident, capable of making decisions, and able to support one's family.
 It also emphasized an acceptance of male dominance over women, including the valorization of Don Juanism, and, in its extreme form, a defense of the traditional division of labor (women in the kitchen and taking care of the children and men as providers).
 Hollywood movies, along with some American scholars and other people in the country, tend to regard machismo as unique to Latin America.

+"Latin lover"

+The "latin lover" stereotype is a Hispanic male who is seen as sexually sophisticated and is a threat to white women.

 Stereotypes of Hispanic and Latina women

+Hispanic women are often exoticized through physical stereotypes regarding their bodies and psychological stereotypes concerning their character.
+Latinas are frequently depicted as foreign and non-American, characterized by curvaceous figures, pronounced accents, ample bosoms, and alluring attire.
+Psychologically and sexually, they are portrayed as promiscuous, hyper-fertile, hypersexual, sensual, passionate, dramatic, and impulsive.
+Additionally, Hispanic women face contrasting nonsexual stereotypes, such as being seen as diligent domestic workers (for instance, nannies and housekeepers), devoutly Catholic, submissive to men, skilled cooks, and nurturing mothers.